Language Barrier Means Millions Of Elderly Can't Access Alzheimer's Trials

 But it turns out that many patients like my grandmother, who do not speak English fluently — and millions of other immigrants, mainly Spanish speakers — can't participate.

-According to interviews with doctors, government officials, and pharmaceutical companies, few Alzheimer's studies include medical interpreters to help patients complete the specialized neuropsychological testing component required.
+According to interviews with doctors, government officials and pharmaceutical companies, few Alzheimer's studies include medical interpreters to help patients complete the specialized neuropsychological testing component required.

-One of the challenges is that clinicians and researchers have strongly cautioned against using interpreters to facilitate neuropsychological testing based on clinical experiences, observations, and anecdotal evidence that they affect outcomes, according to a study published in Clinical Neuropsychology.
+One of the challenges is that clinicians and researchers have strongly cautioned against using interpreters to facilitate neuropsychological testing based on clinical experiences, observations and anecdotal evidence that they affect outcomes, according to a study published in Clinical Neuropsychology.

 Dr. Benjamin Sommers, who studies health policy for vulnerable populations at the Harvard T.H.
 Chan School of Public Health, says the problem goes beyond clinical trials and affects diagnosing as well.
 He recently had trouble arranging for neuropsychological testing to diagnose a Spanish-speaking patient who did not speak English fluently.